xinkjs/xink/README.md

 You can think of these as validators for route parameter segments (`params`).
 This feature came before [validators](#validation); you don't need to use both to validate your params.
 However, one advantage of a matcher is that it can be defined once and used for as many routes as you'd like.

 You can validate route params by creating files in `src/params`.
 Each file in this directory needs to export a `match` function that takes in a string and returns a boolean.
 When `true` is returned, the param matches and the router either continues to try and match the rest of the route or returns the route if this is the last segment.
 Returning `false` indicates the param does not match, and the router keeps searching for a route.

+This feature does not populate `event.valid`, like validators does.

 ```ts
 /* src/params/fruits.ts */